Kegerator Foams Too Much: Renny's Quick Fixes for the Perfect Pour

 For the new keg coupler:

-Proper care of these components not only reduces the chance of pouring a foamy beer but also extends the life of the keg system.
+Proper care of these components reduces the chance of pouring a foamy beer and extends the life of the keg system.

 Troubleshooting Common Foam Issues